Groaning Noise When Reversing (The Exact Reason Found)

 rusted brake rotor

-If everything is dry and you can hear a groaning noise when reversing your car, it means brake pads need to be lubricated, and if you hear groaning noise after rain, the moisture buildup develops rust that could cause whining or groaning noise.
+If everything is dry and you are hearing a groaning noise during reverse, it means brake pads need to be lubricated, and if you hear a groaning noise after rain, the moisture buildup develops rust on brakes that could cause whining or groaning noise.

 2. Faulty Wear Indicator tab of a Brake Caliper